The ultimate guide to working from home during the COVID-19 pandemic

 “If you go for QHD, you’ll need to get at least a 27-inch monitor to enjoy its benefits.”

-Besides a monitor, there’s other equipment home workers should consider purchasing.
+Besides a monitor, there are other equipment home workers should consider purchasing.
 For desktop users, a keyboard and mouse are mandatory, but it’s also extremely useful for those using laptops.
 McCarrol explains why: “Laptops are bad ergonomically for extended use, so you could end up with sore wrists or arms as you continue to work from it over the coming weeks.
 You’ll want to get hold of a proper, full-size keyboard and mouse too.”

 Finally, Sean recommends getting a decent webcam and a pair of headphones, because you’ll likely be conferencing a lot if you’re working from home.